smith-erik/smith-erik.github.io/_posts/2017-12-08-Behind-the-Tweets-of-Trump.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/45.embed?link=false" height="525" width="100%"></iframe>
 </html>

 The tweets from iPhone peaks during October year 2016, the month before election day (November 8, 2016).
-It seems reasonable to assume that the month leading up to the election more tweets will written by campaign staff, most of whom seemingly use iPhones.
+It seems reasonable to assume that the month leading up to the election more tweets will be written by campaign staff, most of whom seemingly use iPhones.

-As a closing note on the source devices we would like to point out that there has been no tweets from an Android device since March year 2017.
+As a closing note on the source devices we would like to point out that there has been no tweets from an Android device since March 2017.
 This could be interpreted as Trump replacing his Android with an iPhone.

 <html>
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://plot.ly/~smith-erik/47.embed?link=false" height="525" width="100%"></iframe>